 Join the Lab

 We are accepting undergraduate research assistants on a rolling basis.
 If you are interested, please email us at firstname.lastname@example.org to see current openings.
 In order to be considered, we'll ask you to fill out a brief application.

 Current PhD students in the Department of Psychology can apply to work in the LEaRN Lab to gain valuable experience in the research and clinical aspects of developmental neuropsychology.

-Note: Our lab will not be recruiting a PhD student for the 2021–2022 cycle.
+Note: Lauren McGrath, PhD, will be reviewing PhD applications for fall 2022 admission.
 Please check our graduate program website for updated information about faculty who will be recruiting students.